 For example, you wouldn’t want to send thanksgiving to a Canadian recipient and an American recipient at the same time.

 Or like you wouldn’t want to send a summer collection to your subscriber in a country where the current climate is in winter.

 When do your recipients open your emails most of the time?
 At what time can you get the maximum engagement through your emails?

 All these questions will help you customize your email marketing campaign to aim for better scheduling.

 You need to track and try A/B testing with different time zones and different types of emails to see how much traction you get.

 So, you can also segment your list on the basis of time.

-Like you wouldn’t want to send an important email to a subscriber at midnight, it should be at times when they engage it with most, preferable at the mornings between 9 to 12, and for some, it can be at late noon 3 to 4.
+Like you wouldn’t want to send an important email to a subscriber at midnight, it should be at times when they engage it with most, preferably in the mornings between 9 to 12, and for some, it can be at late noon, 3 to 4.

-Not all products and services are for both genders, man and woman.
+Not all products and services are for both genders, men and women.